noaakl/Final_Project_Names/README.md

 ##

 ### Run the Package:
-- use python 3.6 on linox
+- use python 3.6 on linux
 - install fsmpeg on your computer
 - upgrade pip
 - run `pip install nAIme`